top of page

 The government/institution funds the winning projects

 Participatory budgeting (PB) is deliberative democratic process wherein ordinary people allocate a portion of a public budget through a binding decision or vote.
 In PB, participants are experts, project developers and decision-makers rather than mere spectators or advisors.
-PB makes public decisions about public money more equitable and transparent while serving as an investment in civic education and leadership building.
+PB makes public decisions about public money more equitable, transparent and accountable while serving as an investment that builds community, civic education, and leadership for everyone.

 The PB Process